E-commerce Price Scraping and Matching

 Price matching is the next and immediate step after price scraping and extraction.
 It makes it possible to automate the whole pricing process.
 A strong matching system is essential here as every other ecommerce portal will have some minor differences when it comes to the product descriptions including product name and brand name.

 The price matching process starts with indexing of the scraped data.
-Indexing can be done on a search engine like Elasticsearch.
+Indexing can be done on a search engine.
 Here, data form the different sites are given unique IDs so that they can be identified separately by the matching algorithm.
 The matching algorithm performs text-matching techniques on the available input, which are the scraped product data and reference site data.
 The reference site would be your own ecommerce site as the matching should be done against products on your own catalog.

 After matching is done, the algorithm assigns a match score to every match it could find.
 If the score is closer to 1, it means the match is very strong and the matched product data is sent to the output dump file.